Kishanp48/Web-Projects/README.md

 # Web-Projects
-▶️ Here are some small practice projects projects
+▶️ Here are some small practice Web projects